Arun0803200/Assignment/README.md

 6. File System and Excel Logging

 Introduction:-
-The Project Name is a web application that serves as a user management system with hierarchical access control.
+The Project is a web application that serves as a user management system with hierarchical access control.
 It enables Super Admin, Admin, and User roles, each having specific privileges and restrictions.

 Features:-
 1. Super Admin Role: The Super Admin has access to all operations on both Admin and User APIs.
 They can create feeds and assign them to Admins and Users.